alexankitty/OBS-Dynamic-Borders/README.md

 Add +Border to the stream source to draw a border around it, change the CSS to adjust the borders as needed.

 # Important
-Leaverage obs-websocket.js from the dist on obs-websocket-js.
+Leaverages obs-websocket.js from the dist on obs-websocket-js.
 Without their work this project would not have been possible. https://github.com/obs-websocket-community-projects/obs-websocket-js